alphabetworkers/alphabetworkersunion.org/frontend/content/press/releases/pay-parity.md

 ---
-title: 'AWU Letter Demanding Google Immediately Give Back Pay to Underpaid Contractors'
+title: 'AWU Letter Calls On Alphabet to Deliver Pay Parity For All Temporary Workers'
-linktitle: 'AWU Letter Demanding Google Immediately Give Back Pay to Underpaid Contractors'
+linktitle: 'AWU Letter Calls On Alphabet to Deliver Pay Parity For All Temporary Workers'
 date: 2021-09-15T06:00:00-05:00
 layout: textheavy
 ---